 SRS recognises academic skills.
 Our Charles Sturt Advantage early offer program rewards your soft skills.
 We recommend you apply for both!

 Your preferences will be considered one at a time in the order you’ve listed them.
-If you change your mind on what you want to study, log in to your UAC application before the relevant offer round closing date (check the UAC website for dates) and simply update your preferences.
+So if you change your mind on what you want to study, log in to your UAC application before the relevant offer round closing date (check the UAC website for dates) and simply update your preferences.
 There is no charge for changing preferences and you can update as many times as you like.

 Hint: You can book a one-to-one consult with a friendly Charles Sturt adviser to find out more about our courses.

 4. You’ll receive one offer in each offer round

 Most Year 12 applicants receive their offers in December, after ATARs are released.
 You’ll get an email from UAC with an offer for your highest preference that you’re eligible for.
 You’ll receive only one offer in each round – but you may receive more than one offer over the different rounds if you know what to do.
 Read on!